Buying Marijuana Seeds in United States 20202020 Laws on Using, Possessing, Growing, and Buying Cannabis Seeds in USA.

 Should you travel from state to state within the United States, check to find out what the individual laws are where you’ll be staying (and toking…or growing).
 In states with legal weed, it’s legal to drive around with any cannabis products you’ve purchased at a dispensary as long as they’re in their original packaging.
 It is never legal to drive while under the influence of marijuana, however.
 It’s also illegal to take pot over state lines (even into another weed-friendly state).
 As individual state laws are undergoing lots of change where cannabis is concerned, do a bit of reading on the specifics of wherever you’re planning to travel to see if there have been any updates before you go.

 It’s important to remember that however any state law may change, federal cannabis policy in the U.S. remains unaffected for the time being.
-Under the federal Controlled Substances Act of 1970, marijuana is classified as a Schedule I drug, placing it among harder drugs such as cocaine and heroin.
+Under the federal Controlled Substances Act of 1970, marijuana is classified as a Schedule I drug (hemp-derived products have recently been removed from this list with the introduction of the Farm Bill), placing it among harder drugs such as cocaine and heroin.
 James M. Cole, the Deputy Attorney General under former U.S. President Barack Obama, issued a memorandum in 2013 stating that the Justice Department would not focus on enforcement in states that had “legalized marijuana in some form…” This took some of the pressure off of dispensaries (and their clientele) in states with legal cannabis.

 In 2018, Attorney General Jeff Sessions (who was appointed by President Donald Trump) rescinded the memo, creating an uproar in the cannabis community.
 While the cannabis industry continues to operate in states that have legalized it for recreational and medical purposes, it remains to be seen if and when the Trump Justice Department will begin enforcing federal cannabis laws.